EVerest/EVerest/docs/general/03_quick_start_guide.rst

   {EVerest Workspace Directory}/everest-core/build/run-scripts/run-sil.sh

-In a new terminal window, run the Node-RED script:
+In a new terminal window, run the following Node-RED script.
+If you are not logged in as root, you will need to run this via `sudo`:

 .. code-block:: bash